slushiesand/writing-and-whatnot/README.md

 <br> Free use, but direct distribution is prohibited.
 Please visit the original website for the file.
 <br> https://amachamusic.chagasi.com/music_yume.html

 - "Waltz in A flat major 'Farewell', Op.
-69 no. 1." by Fredric Chopin, performed by Edward Rosser.
+69 no. 1." by Frédéric Chopin, performed by Edward Rosser.
 <br> Public domain.
 <br> https://musopen.org/music/4415-waltzes-op-69/
 - All sound effects by ZapSplat